gophernicus/gophernicus/README.md

 With standard gopher clients this is a bit of a problem as your text files WILL be converted to 7-bit US-ASCII.
 This means that all 8-bit charaters WILL BE LOST.
-This decision was made because no gopher client that I tested was reliably cabable of decoding anything else than pure US-ASCII.
+This decision was made because no gopher client that I tested was reliably capable of decoding anything else than pure US-ASCII.
 If you want to disable the conversion use the `-no` option, or if you'd like to change the default output charset to something else than US-ASCII just use for example the `-o ISO-8859-1`